MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service-with-database/includes/introduction.md

 You'll deploy an Express.js app which stores data in Cosmos DB for the MongoDB API, then configure the Azure App Service and deploy to Azure:

-- Use the free Learn sandbox subscription and resource group.
+- Use the free Learn sandbox subscription - no credit card neede.
-- Create a Cosmos DB database with Visual Studio Code
-- Use the local emulator for Cosmos DB
+- Run the sample application on your local computer
-- Upload JSON data into the database with Visual Studio Code
+- Integrate the MongoDB code with the sample application
+- Create a Cosmos DB database
+- Configure the App Service to connect to your CosmosDB database
-- Deploy the data web app from your local computer with Visual Studio Code.
+- Deploy the web app from your local computer with Visual Studio Code.
 - Analyze the database.

 ## What is the main goal?